OpenDSA/OpenDSA/RST/en/CommandLine/About.rst

 A relative path specifies the location of a file or directory starting from the current working directory.
 For example in the example above, assuming the current working directory is "mammals", a relative path to the dogs directory is "dogs".
 Furthermore, a relative path to the file "poodle.txt" is "dogs/poodle.txt".

 Paths can contain a single period. "." refers to the current working directory.
-For example in the example above, assuming the current working directory is "mammals", a relative path to the "dogs" directory is "./dogs".
+For example in the example above, assuming the current working directory is "mammals", a relative path to the "dogs" directory is also "./dogs".

 Paths can also contain double periods. ".." refers to the parent directory.
 For example in the example above, assuming the current working directory is "mammals", a relative path to the root directory is "..".
 Furthermore, in the example above, a relative path to the file "bird.txt" is "../bird.txt".